zhangguowei0916/trace-plugin-tz/src/android/README.md

 5. To open project in Netbeans just use Open Project and in the folder you created the project navigate to platforms\android.

-6. Add the plugin following instructions from this page: https://github.com/phonegap/phonegap-plugins/tree/master/Android/BarcodeScanner
+6. Add the plugin following instructions from this page: https://github.com/cordova/cordova-plugins/tree/master/Android/BarcodeScanner

-## Preparing for PhoneGap Build ##
+## Preparing for cordova Build ##

 The process may vary depending on version of Zxing project, but base steps should be the same.